KimGonzales/inscape/README.md

 # Inscape

-Inscape is a social photo sharing web application built with Ruby on Rails.
+Inscape is a social photo sharing web application built with Ruby on Rails, Javascript and Jquery.

 This is intended to have a community managed database and social network.
 Users are encouraged to upload photos that aim to inspire mindfulness, innovation and self development.